La Digue Island Lodge is a wide-stretched resort on the western coast of La Digue...

 Drinks included: Drinks are not included.

-Beach holidays: On the wide sandy beach of Anse Reunion, La Digue Island Lodge is perfect for low-key family beach holidays.
+Family holidays: On the wide sandy beach of Anse Réunion, La Digue Island Lodge could be a good choice for low-key family beach holidays on Seychelles.
 The sea is generally shallow and often calm and the sand just made for building the best sandcastles.
-It is easy to walk or cycle to the many neighbouring beaches, too.See more ideas for Beach holidays in Seychelles
+It is easy to walk or cycle to the many neighbouring beaches, too.See more ideas for Family holidays in Seychelles

 Attitude towards children: La Digue Island Lodge welcomes children of all ages.